sunnyvalechha/Github-git/README.md

 ![image](https://github.com/sunnyvalechha/Github-git/assets/59471885/ef8664a1-dc6b-433e-9f59-245b13b5ccdc)

 git reset >> Again move file from staging to working directory.

+Note: If the directory is empty it will not go in Staging area

 3. git commit -m "payment code commit 1" > This command move file from staging area to git repo.